dfactoryplugins/download-attachments/readme.md

 3. Go to the Download Attachments settings under News menu and set your desired options.

 ## Changelog ##

+#### 1.3.2 ####
+* Security: Only attachments that are assigned to a published post and not flagged as excluded can be downloaded.
+* Security: Oownload URLs are encrypted by default to make enumeration harder.

 #### 1.2.14 ####
 * Fix: TinyMCE editor broken on post types